gezero/sheriff/README.md

 Signing the transaction
 -----------------------

-You now need to sign the transaction (we want to use 2/3 signing here.
-And send Post request to the URL that was given to you in the previous response of the following form:
+You now need to sign the transaction with one of your keys (server will provide the second signature for 2/3).
+And send POST request to the URL that was given to you in the previous response of the following form:

     {
         "targetAddress":"mkXBTS6T6JmJjKpto9QJmCDWxb5nxg3GAq",